telerik/winforms-docs/gridview/hierarchical-grid/hierarchy-of-one-to-many-relations.md

 {{endregion}}

->note There is an example demonstrating how to build hierarchy containing one-to-many relations in the demo application.
+>tip There is an example demonstrating how to build hierarchy containing one-to-many relations in the demo application.
 >